cadet-salzburg/_2RealKinectWrapper/readme.md

 Todo
 ----
 	  * Change implementation to shared_ptr
-	  * Integrate Hand detector of OpenNi
+	  * Integrate Hand detector of OpenNI
-	  * MacOS (codeblocks/xcode4) / Linux (codeblocks)
+	  * Linux (codeblocks)
 	  * Tutorial
 	  * High Level Recording and Tracking Library
-	  * Multi device user tracking bug fixing
+	  * Multi Device User Tracking

 Additional notes on the implementation
 --------------------------------------
-	In our API we make heavy use of the pimpl ideom to encapsulate the necessary specific implementation details which shouldn't bother the user.
-The API should be easily extendable to other DepthCameraSDKs, Panasonic Imager is on our list...
+	In our API we make heavy use of the PIMPL idiom to encapsulate the necessary SDK specific, implementation details that shouldn't bother the user.
+	The API should be easily extensible to other depth camera SDKs, e.g Panasonic Imager etc

-Please help us make this wrapper multiplatform, specially xcode, and spread the word and maybe write a nice comment on vimeo, thx!!!
+Please help us improve this wrapper, spread the word and maybe write a nice comment on vimeo, thx!!!